 TIN-Many people with talents of your type go into their chosen fields with the primary motive of making quick money.
 What is your opinion about this?

 PENTIGOR- Making money is good but we are not in a hurry to make money.
 For instance, at times, we perform for people in our environments for free.
 We are in comedy to showcase our talents.
-We want to people know that comedy is life.
+We want people to know that comedy is life.
 Comedy reduces tensions of life and discourages people from reckless living.
 With our determination to succeed, by God’s grace, we would make our money legitimately.

 TIN-Which type of comedy do you make?